-Marijuana is the most widely used and widely available illicit drug in North Carolina.
+Marijuana is the most widely used and widely available illicit drug in Raleigh.
 This results in more people being arrested for possession of marijuana.
 The drug is so widely used that North Carolina jails became bogged down with inmates serving time for possession of small amounts of marijuana.

 Thankfully, North Carolina has taken steps to lessen the charges for possession of small amounts of the drug and possession of marijuana paraphernalia.
 Instead of spending months in jail, the crime may be punishable by a fine.
 This does not mean you should not contact legal representation to represent you in court.
 You may be tempted to handle the charges on your own, but the risk of doing so outweighs the cost of hiring a defense attorney.

-When is Marijuana Possession a Misdemeanor in NC?
+When is Marijuana Possession a Misdemeanor in Raleigh?

 This classification is different from just about every jurisdiction in the United States, including the federal level.
 The United States government classifies the drug as a schedule I substance, as do most states where marijuana is illegal.
 They believe marijuana has no accepted medical use and a high potential for abuse.

 The state may classify the drug on the lowest level in the North Carolina Controlled Substance Act, but you will still suffer consequences if you are found in possession of the drug.
 Possessing less than half an ounce of marijuana is a class 3 misdemeanor.
 The crime is typically punishable by a fine of up to $200, but depending on previous convictions, it can also be punished with up to 20 days in jail.

 Possessing more than half an ounce, but less than one and a half ounces is a class 1 misdemeanor punishable by one to 120 days in jail depending on previous convictions.

 Possession of Marijuana Drug Paraphernalia